akaler/NetworkSpeedBar/README.md

 ## Why I made this

 I built NetSpeedBar because I couldn’t find a simple, malware-free macOS network speed monitor that just did the bare minimum.
 Most alternatives were bloated, ad-ridden, or came with bundled junk I didn’t want.
 This app does one thing: show your live upload and download speeds in the menu bar.
-No telemetry, no ads, no nonsense.

 ## What it does